 - 2 Activation Decks

-- Ship, Unit and Commander Stat Cards
+- Ship, Unit, and Commander Stat Cards

-- Turning Gauge, Wind Gauge and Stinkpot Smoke Marker
+- Turning Gauge, Wind Gauge, and Stinkpot Smoke Marker

 - Double-sided Cardboard Terrain Pieces

-- 6 d10
+- 6x d10 dice

 - Marker Tokens for Fatigue, Movement, Reloads, etc